viky-ai/website/doc/how-to/work-collaboratively/index.md

 ## Owner status

-Let's start from the example treated in the "[Getting started](../../tutorials/getting-started-part-1/)" tutorial where we created a new agent called "Address Tutorial".
+Let's start from the example described in the "[Getting started](../../tutorials/getting-started-part-1/)" tutorial when we created a new agent called "Address Tutorial".
 The user who has created an agent is the automatic owner of the agent.

 You can check this by consulting the "Overview" tab of the agents, in the "Sharing overview" section.

 ![Agent overview screenshot, focus on Share overview section](img/01_sharing_overview.png "Jean-Marie is owner of Address Tutorial agent.")

-The status of owner on an agent allows you to see, modify, delete it but also to invite people to collaborate with you on this agent.
-We'll look at it in detail now.
+The status of owner of an agent allows you to see, modify, delete it but also to invite people to collaborate with you on this agent.
+We look at it in details now.

 ## Invite collaborators